gbrlambais/gbrlambais.github.io/_pages/projects.md

 ##### Work in progress

-Geography, slavery, and income in Brazilian municipalities in the 1870s: a spatial equilibrium approach. (with Eustáquio Reis).
+Geography, slavery, and income in Brazilian municipalities in the 1870s: A spatial equilibrium approach. (with Eustáquio Reis).

 Who ensures free and fair elections?
 Judicial bias in Brazilian electoral courts. (with Moya Chin and Henrik Sigstad).